damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 #### All GitLabbers

-1. [x] _not relevant_ New team member: Read the [security handbook](/handbook/security), and please ask questions to make sure it is all clear to you.
+1. [x] _not relevant_ New team member: Read the [security best practices](/handbook/security), and please ask questions to make sure it is all clear to you.
 1. [x] _not relevant_ New team member: Enable 2FA on your GitLab email account (this should have been an option to do when you first received the invitation to the account).
 1. [x] _not relevant_ New team member: If you authenticated your GitLab.com account with Google, GitHub, etc. you should either disconnect them or make sure they use two-factor authentication.
 1. [x] _not relevant_ New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.